BushLife - Wilderness First Aid Mistakes Hero

 Remember to regularly check and replenish your supplies to ensure they are clean, in good condition and not expired.

-Jase Medical Antibiotic Case
+Jase Medical Emergency Antibiotics Case

-Or maybe you forged and ate something you shouldn’t have and now have to deal with food poisoning, or it’s something as simple as hiking/climbing too high, and now you’re struggling with altitude sickness.
+Or maybe you forged and ate something you shouldn’t have and now have to deal with food poisoning, or it’s something as simple as hiking/climbing too high, and now you’re struggling with high altitude sickness.

-Mistake #3: Not Properly Cleaning and Dressing Wounds
+Not Properly Cleaning and Dressing Wounds

 Hiker tending to his injuries

-Mistake #4: Inadequate Hydration and Nutrition
+Inadequate Hydration and Nutrition

 Hiker drinking to stay hydrated

-proper wound care, staying hydrated and nourished in the wilderness is often overlooked.
 Outdoor activities can be physically demanding, and the lack of good hydration and nutrition can exacerbate injuries and delay recovery.

 Every year, we hear tragic stories of hikers dying due to a lack of hydration, which does not have to be the case.
 Always, and I can not stress this enough – bring enough water, purifying tablets or water filters to stay safe!!!
 Inadequate hydration and nutrition can lead to fatigue, muscle weakness, and other health issues that impede your ability to provide first aid effectively.